hamza100x/braitenberg-vehicle-unreal-engine/README.md

 ## Acknowledgements
 I express my gratitude to Professor Dr. Douglas W. Cunningham for his guidance and supervision throughout the development of this project.
 I also thank Valentino Braitenberg for his pioneering work in the field of cybernetics, which served as inspiration.
 Additionally, I extend my thanks to the Unreal Engine community for their support and contributions.

-Feel free to adjust this according to your specific project's details.